When you're young, the world is your oyster.

 Because you haven't gone down any specific path, you have the freedom to explore any path that interests you.

-More importantly, you're free to set your ambitions and goals and shoot for the stars - as many ambitious kids do.
+More importantly, you're free to set your goals and shoot for the stars, as many ambitious kids do.

-These often push people away from their ambitions, toward more certain paths that may lead to less satisfaction and contentment.
+These often push people away from their ambitions, toward more certain paths that may lead to less satisfaction and self-actualization.

 But why do we stray toward certainty as we get older?
 What causes people to give up on their dreams and start optimizing for "practicality"?